 Prior to joining Potter Clarkson in 1997, Stephanie gained valuable industry experience, working for Fisons Pharmaceuticals, then Astra AB, as a research biochemist.

-She became a partner in 2004 and is a member of the board of management.
+She became a partner in 2004 and served on the firm’s Executive Board.

 PhD molecular biologist Pilkington is hailed as “amenable, scientifically astute, flexible, prompt and conscientious."
 IAM Patent 1000: The World’s Leading Patent Professionals, 2021